Martial law: Israel

 Military administrative government was in effect from 1949 to 1966 over some geographical areas of Israel having large Arab populations, primarily the Negev, Galilee, and the Triangle.
 The residents of these areas were subject to martial law.
 The Israel Defense Forces enforced strict residency rules.
 Any Arab not registered in a census taken during November 1948 was deported.
 Permits from the military governor had to be procured to travel more than a given distance from a person's registered place of residence, and curfew, administrative detentions, and expulsions were common.
 Although the military administration was officially for geographical areas, and not people, its restrictions were seldom enforced on the Jewish residents of these areas.
 In the early 1950s, martial law ceased to be in effect for those Arab citizens living in predominantly Jewish cities of Jaffa, Ramla, and Lod, constituting a total of approximately 15% of the Arab population of Israel.
 But military rule remained in place on the remaining Arab population elsewhere within Israel until 1966.

 This period is remembered for its extreme crackdown on political rights, as well as unaccountable military brutality.
 Most political and civil organization was prohibited.
-Flying of Palestinian flag, as well as other expressions of Palestinian patriotism were prohibited.
-Furthermore, despite theoretical guarantee of full political rights, military government personnel frequently made threats against Arabs citizens if they did not vote in elections for the candidates favored by the authorities.
+Flying of the Palestinian flag, as well as other expressions of Palestinian patriotism were prohibited.
+Furthermore, despite theoretical guarantee of full political rights, military government personnel frequently made threats against Arab citizens if they did not vote in elections for the candidates favored by the authorities.
 Perhaps the most commemorated incidence of military brutality in this time period was the Kafr Qasim massacre in 1956, in which the Israel Border Police killed 48 people (19 men, 6 women and 23 children aged 8–17) as they were returning home from work in the evening.
 The Israeli army had ordered that all Arab villages in the proximity of the Green Line be placed under curfew.
 However, this order came into effect before the residents of these localities, including residents of Kafr Qasim, were notified.